Water Always Wins

 “From California’s agricultural lands to the marshes of Iraq, from beavers to microinvertebrates, from early water cultures in India and Peru to today’s water crises and the challenges of climate change, Gies uses her formidable reporting skills and personal experiences to weave together beautiful stories about water, its impact on our lives, and how it’s long past time to repair our relationship with this most precious resource.”

-Peter Gleick, founder of Pacific Institute
+Peter Gleick, author of The Three Ages of Water and founder of Pacific Institute

 *